Dave Dorman: Early life

 Dorman's parents are Air Force Lieutenant Colonel Jack N. Dorman and Phyllis Dorman.
 Both parents are deceased.
 Dorman is married to award-winning TV/video producer, writer and publicist Denise (McDonald) Dorman of WriteBrain Media.
 He has a son, Jack, who was born in 2004.

 Dorman's father Jack Dorman was renowned for his work and awards in the field of radio-controlled airplanes.
 Jack Dorman created historically accurate interiors for the planes and was an expert at model building.
 Dorman attributes his attention to detail to his father and credits both parents with giving him emotional and financial support early in his career.
 Together, Dorman and his father won numerous awards for their model building projects.

-Dorman attended Saint Mary's Seminary and University in Maryland and The Kubert School in New Jersey.
+Dorman attended St. Mary's Seminary and University in Maryland and The Kubert School in New Jersey.
 Dorman also taught a week-long seminar at the art department of Savannah College of Art and Design in the mid-1990s.
 The head of the art department at the time was Durwin Talon.
 Dorman has been asked to teach workshops at Flashpoint Academy and the American Academy of Art, both in Chicago, Illinois.
 He is also a co-founder of Comix Academy, along with Durwin Talon, Scott Hampton and Christopher Moeller and John van Fleet.
 This is a master class in comic book illustration.